RoSchmi/WioTerminalRepos/Proj/Wio_Terminal_Rfm69_Receiver_Eyes/README.md

 The values are transmitted in a very special non standard data format.
 The actual values are dislayed as numbers on the Wio Terminal display.

 Pressing the 5-way button of the Wio Terminal for more than 2 sec toogles the display between power and temperature values.
+Pressing the 5-way buuton sends a command to the node to refresh the readings from the smartmeter.
 Backlight reduction can be reverted by noise (hand clapping) As a funny extension this App has an "Uncanny Eyes" animation when awaking from backlight reduction mode A simple version of this App without animation is: https://github.com/RoSchmi/Wio_Terminal_Rfm69_Receiver